vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 p.
 379. śra, p.
 948.

-Visvaksena, king of Bengal, p.
+Viśvaksena, king of Bengal, p.
 707. Visālākṣa, abridged work of Brahma

 Viśvalocada, quoted by Nilakantha, on dharma, artha and kāma, pp.